-- creating green spaces and strengthening their contribution to biodiversity, by incorporating the consideration of biodiversity into the activities; - collaborating with its stakeholders to: - define and disseminate best practices when creating or operating green spaces.
-For example, Gecina is a director and founding member of the International Biodiversity and Real Estate Council (IBPC) which manages the BiodiverCity® label, - determine the indicators for the management and impact of biodiversity through the Biodiversity Impulsion Group (BIG), of which Gecina was an initiator.
+- define and disseminate best practices when creating or operating green spaces.
+For example, Gecina is a director and founding member of the International Biodiversity and Real Estate Council (IBPC) which manages the BiodiverCity[®] label, - determine the indicators for the management and impact of biodiversity through the Biodiversity Impulsion Group (BIG), of which Gecina was an initiator.

 TARGETS FOR RESULTS BY 2025 MEDIUM-TERM TARGETS BY 2025 Development Systematic creation of a high-quality green space (open ground, green roof with minimum 30 cm of substrate) representing 5% of the surface area of the plot within each development, where technically feasible.
-100% of heavy renovation operations for which it is possible to create a green space labeled BiodiverCity® Construction.
+100% of heavy renovation operations for which it is possible to create a green space labeled BiodiverCity[®] Construction.
 100% of development operations applying the challenging guidelines for designing green spaces.
 Operation 100% of green areas apply ecological management principles via the space maintenance contract (late mowing, higher mowing height, educational signs, etc.).
-100% of sites in operation with a green area that have assessed their contribution to biodiversity and apply ecological management principles.
+100% of sites in operation with a green area that have assessed their contribution to biodiversity and apply

-Preserving the living world: circular economy, biodiversity, well-living
+CREATING VALUE THROUGH CSR PERFORMANCE Preserving the living world: circular economy, biodiversity, well-living